Behavioral modernity

 Within the tradition of evolutionary anthropology and related disciplines, it has been argued that the development of these modern behavioral traits, in combination with the climatic conditions of the Last Glacial Period and Last Glacial Maximum causing population bottlenecks, contributed to the evolutionary success of Homo sapiens worldwide relative to Neanderthals, Denisovans, and other archaic humans.

-Arising from differences in the archaeological record, debate continues as to whether anatomically modern humans were behaviorally modern as well.
+Debate continues as to whether anatomically modern humans were behaviorally modern as well.
 There are many theories on the evolution of behavioral modernity.
-These generally fall into two camps: gradualist and cognitive approaches.
-The Later Upper Paleolithic Model theorises that modern human behavior arose through cognitive, genetic changes in Africa abruptly around 40,000–50,000 years ago around the time of the Out-of-Africa migration, prompting the movement of modern humans out of Africa and across the world.
+These approaches tend to fall into two camps: cognitive and gradualist.
+The Later Upper Paleolithic Model theorizes that modern human behavior arose through cognitive, genetic changes in Africa abruptly around 40,000–50,000 years ago around the time of the Out-of-Africa migration, prompting the movement of some modern humans out of Africa and across the world.

 Other models focus on how modern human behavior may have arisen through gradual steps, with the archaeological signatures of such behavior appearing only through demographic or subsistence-based changes.
 Many cite evidence of behavioral modernity earlier (by at least about 150,000–75,000 years ago and possibly earlier) namely in the African Middle Stone Age.
-Sally McBrearty and Alison S. Brooks are notable proponents of gradualism, challenging European-centric models by situating more change in the Middle Stone Age of African pre-history, though this version of the story is more difficult to develop in concrete terms due to a thinning fossil record as one goes further back in time.
+Anthropologists Sally McBrearty and Alison S. Brooks have been notable proponents of gradualism—challenging Europe-centered models by situating more change in the African Middle Stone Age—though this model is more difficult to substantiate due to the general thinning of the fossil record as one goes further back in time.

 Definition

 To classify what should be included in modern human behavior, it is necessary to define behaviors that are universal among living human groups.
 Some examples of these human universals are abstract thought, planning, trade, cooperative labor, body decoration, and the control and use of fire.
 Along with these traits, humans possess much reliance on social learning.
 This cumulative cultural change or cultural "ratchet" separates human culture from social learning in animals.
 In addition, a reliance on social learning may be responsible in part for humans' rapid adaptation to many environments outside of Africa.
-Since cultural universals are found in all cultures including some of the most isolated indigenous groups, these traits must have evolved or have been invented in Africa prior to the exodus.
+Since cultural universals are found in all cultures, including isolated indigenous groups, these traits must have evolved or have been invented in Africa prior to the exodus.

 Archaeologically, a number of empirical traits have been used as indicators of modern human behavior.
 While these are often debated a few are generally agreed upon.
 Archaeological evidence of behavioral modernity includes: